This post may contain affiliate links.

 So what happened?

 The fifth wheel driver didn’t have a spotter, or pay close attention to tail swing

 With the truck and fifth wheel stuck, the motorhome had to move backward

 7 RV Hacks to help you avoid accidents

 Of course, accidents can happen – even when you do your best to avoid them.
-But as we continued our walk around the campground, we counted several simple steps that could have been followed to prevent this particular incident.
+But as we continued our walk around the campground, we counted several simple steps that could have been followed to prevent this particular accident.
 Or at least reduce the likelihood of it happening!
-So we put together these seven useful tips to help you stay safe, and avoid a crash in the campground.
+So, we put together these seven useful tips to help you stay safe and avoid a crash in the campground.

 Here’s our RV, later parked in the same site as the motorhome, but waaay back!